-Sustainable geothermal utilization involves energy production at a rate which may be maintained for a very long time, such as 100-300 years (Axelsson et al., 2004).
-This requires efficient management in order to avoid overexploitation, which mostly occurs because of lack of knowledge and poor understanding, and also in situations when many users draw on the same resource without common management.
+Sustainable geothermal utilization involves energy production at a rate, which may be maintained for a very long time, such as 100-300 years (Axelsson et al., 2004).
+This requires efficient management in order to avoid overexploitation, which mostly occurs because of lack of knowledge and poor understanding, as well as in situations when many users utilize the same resource without common management.
 An example of the latter is at the Geysers Geothermal Field in California.